manaspros/AttendanceApp/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to Reproduce:**

 1. List the steps to reproduce the issue.
-2. Include any details on conditions or configuration that may be relevant.
+2. Include any details on conditions or configuration that may be relevant .

 **Severity Check:**